 AAA Editor Notes

 Georgia Aquarium is downtown at 225 Baker St., across from Centennial Olympic Park (MARTA: CNN Center or Peachtree Center stations).
-At Georgia Aquarium you can see whale sharks, manta rays, bottlenose dolphins and hundreds of other species.
+At the aquarium you can see whale sharks, manta rays, bottlenose dolphins and hundreds of other species.
 Its six major exhibit galleries contain more than 10 million gallons of water and showcase a fascinating variety of marine life.

 Ocean Voyager Built by The Home Depot is home to four whale sharks—the world's largest fish—along with many other sharks, groupers, stingrays, schools of yellow grunts and four manta rays.
 Guests can view from the enormous theater-style window or walk through the exhibit in a 100-foot acrylic tunnel.

 The AT&T Dolphin Tales gallery, theater and presentation is dedicated to creating memorable connections between humans and animals and allows guests to get an up-close look at the beauty and athleticism of bottlenose dolphins.